 - On the other hand, you must also be able to interpret for individuals with limited language skills.

 - An interpreter must have good public speaking and interpersonal commutation skills.

 - An interpreter must be mentally ready to hear traumatic or shocking testimony in both a court and medical settings.
 While keeping a professional demeanor a good interpreter makes complex linguistic and ethical choices under pressure.

 - As an Interpreter you will continue your education for the rest of your career through personal practice of the methods of interpretation, building your vocabulary and studying languages and cultures.

-- Take a required orientation
+- Required orientation

-- Take and pass an English written exam (to evaluate proficiency)
+- English written exam (to evaluate proficiency)